marxin/texi2rst-generated/sphinx/gccint/target-macros/anchored-addresses.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: anchored addresses, -fsection-anchors

 .. _anchored-addresses:

-.. index:: anchored addresses

-.. index:: -fsection-anchors

 Anchored Addresses
 ******************